Controlling Mold: An HVAC Professional’s Guide

 - Clean and dry non-porous surfaces to remove mold.
 Even dead mold spores can make people sick.

-- Use sound cleaning practices and isolate each area as you clean it so you don’t spread spores to other parts of the building.
+- For proper industrial mold control, use sound cleaning practices and isolate each area as you clean it so you don’t spread spores to other parts of the building.
 Use a HEPA vacuum to keep spores where you want them.

 - Detergent and water effectively cleans mold on hard surfaces.
 For example, chlorine bleach kills mold, but if not properly used it can cause problems of its own.
 Also, specialized EPA registered coil cleaners can also help manage the spread of mold.